-At The Law Offices of Derek Lim, we have guided thousands of people across the world through the immigration process, including many through naturalization.
+At The Law Offices of Derek Lim, our Fremont and San Francisco lawyers have guided thousands of people across the world through the immigration process, including many through naturalization.
 Even if you have a criminal background, you can become a naturalized citizen.

 The naturalization process starts with the application form or N-400.
-This document has many pages and asks a lot of questions about your past.
+This document has many pages and will ask a lot of questions about your past.
 If you lie on this form, that can lead to criminal prosecution in and of itself.

 You will then have an interview where they will fingerprint you to obtain your criminal record.
 Having an immigration attorney by your side throughout this process can ensure that your rights are protected to their fullest.